Gip-Gip/purgatorious-firmware/watchdog/README.md

 ## 1: Program Initialization

-### 1.1: Initialize URAP slave
+### 1.1: Initialize URAP secondary
-Remove any broken sockets and start the URAP slave.
-The slave has one register which is used to signal to other vPLCs that an ESTOP is in effect.
+Remove any broken sockets and start the URAP secondary.
+The secondary has one register which is used to signal to other vPLCs that an ESTOP is in effect.

 ### 1.2: Create logfile for watchdog